Industry Standard

 • Verified gold quality

-This is especially important in a market where informal trading is common.
+This is especially important in a market where informal trading remains common.

 • Border regions near Sudan

-In these areas, gold is mined and sold directly by artisanal miners or small traders.
+In these locations, gold may be sold directly by miners or local traders.

 • Legal complications

-Direct sourcing is not recommended unless you have strong local knowledge and trusted partners.
+Many traders in Juba purchase from these regions first, then resell through more structured channels.
+Direct sourcing is generally not recommended unless you have strong local knowledge and trusted partners.

-Unlike many countries, South Sudan does not have a large or developed jewelry retail sector.
+South Sudan does not have a large or highly developed jewelry retail market, but some gold jewelry is available in Juba and a few urban centers.

 • Locally crafted items